 (2) A prisoner whose appearance is required at court or at any place authorised under section 85 of the Act shall be permitted to wear his own clothing if he so elects.

-[Regulation 33 amended in Gazette 3 Apr 2007 p.
+[Regulation 33 amended: Gazette 3 Apr 2007 p.
 1495.]

 34. Clothing on discharge